A Li-Yau inequality for the 1-dimensional Willmore energy: Introduction and main results

 It has a wide range of geometric applications and has been studied {extensively} , for instance in \cite{Fenchel,Fary,MilnorKnots,Milnor2}.

 We will show that the total curvature does not allow for a non-trivial {version} of \eqref{eq:LYWillmore}.
 This will be a consequence of the following observation. \begin{thm} We have

-Moreover, the infimum among non-embedded immersions is not attained. \end{thm} {In order to obtain a non-trivial version of \eqref{eq:LYWillmore} we need to identify a different quantity.} Our main result shows that the elastic energy provides a positive answer, when restricted to curves of fixed length, or --- equivalently --- multiplied with the length functional $\CalL$. \begin{thm}[Main theorem] If $\gamma \in W^{2,2}(\mathbb{S}^{1}, \R^{2})$ is an immersed curve with
+Moreover, the infimum among non-embedded immersions is not attained. \end{thm} {In order to obtain a non-trivial version of \eqref{eq:LYWillmore} we need to identify a different quantity.} Our main result shows that the elastic energy provides a positive answer, when restricted to curves of fixed length, or --- equivalently --- multiplied with the length functional $\CalL$. \begin{thm}[Main theorem] If $\gamma \in W^{2,2}(\mathbb{S}^{1}; \R^{2})$ is an immersed curve with

 then $\gamma$ is an embedding.
 Here $\gamma^{\ast}$ is the figure eight elastica (see \Cref{def:figeight}). \end{thm} \begin{remark} The value of $c^*$ is sharp since $\gamma^*$ itself is not an embedding, cf. \Cref{lem:figureeight} for the details. {A numerical computation yields $c^*\simeq 112.4396$}. \end{remark} We have thus identified a geometric quantity of curves whose smallness ensures that the curve is embedded.

-Note that it was already observed in \cite[Lemma 2.1]{Wojtowytsch}, that if $\gamma \in W^{2,2}(\S^1;\R^n)$ has a point with multiplicity $k\in \N$, then $\CalE(\gamma)\CalL(\gamma) > \pi^2k^2$.
-Such a relation between multiplicity and energy is also part of the statement of the original Li--Yau inequality for the Willmore energy \cite{LY82}.
-However, we remark that the bound in \cite{Wojtowytsch} cannot be used to ensure embeddedness, since any curve $\gamma$ with $\CalE(\gamma)\CalL(\gamma)\leq 4\pi^2$ has to be a one-fold covered circle, cf. \Cref{lem:charelas}.
-Moreover, with the methods of geometric measure theory, in \cite[(16)]{PozzettaVarifold} the bound $k\leq \frac{1}{2} \CalK(\gamma)$ was established.
-As $\CalK(\gamma)\geq 2\pi$, this estimate cannot answer the question of embeddedness either.
+The fact that any curve with a point with large multiplicity has to have large energy $\CalE\CalL$ has already been observed in \cite{Polden,vonderMosel,WheelerCurveDiffusion,Wojtowytsch,PozzettaVarifold}.
+More precisely, one may bound the energy by $\CalE(\gamma)\CalL(\gamma)\geq c k^2$ whenever $\gamma$ possesses a point with multiplicity $k\in \N$.
+Here $c>0$ is a constant and as a consequence of \cite{Polden,vonderMosel,WheelerCurveDiffusion} $c=16$ is possible.
+While such a relation between multiplicity and energy is also part of the statement of the original Li--Yau inequality for the Willmore energy \cite{LY82}, this does not give the optimal threshold to guarantee embeddedness.